kwiliarty/mocker/README.md

 1. Add the mocker repo inside the Moodle Docker installation
 1. Copy `env-dist.sh` as `env.sh`
 1. Set up your environment variables in `env.sh`
-1. In a `bash` shell you can
+1. In a `bash` shell you can `source env.sh`
-        '''
-        source env.sh
-        '''
-1. A more generalized way to load things up is
+1. A more generalized way to load things up is `. ./env.sh`
-        '''
-        . ./env.sh
-        '''